Our Services

 Helpful Resources

-Radical enema protocols including coffee enemas can trigger rapid fluid and electrolyte shifts, hormone surges and infection risk, leading to severe blood sugar swings, dehydration or diabetic ketoacidosis in people with type 1 diabetes.
+Radical enema protocols, including coffee enemas, can cause rapid fluid and electrolyte shifts, hormone surges, and increased infection risk.
+For people with type 1 diabetes, these effects may trigger severe blood sugar swings, dehydration, or diabetic ketoacidosis (DKA)—a life-threatening emergency.

 Why Type 1 Diabetics Must Avoid Radical Enema Protocols: Important Safety